Wyko/essential_deathworlders/content/books/good-training/6-friendships-revelations.md

 Regaari sighed. *There goes that glimmer of hope.*

-"…we have a shuttle returning in a week.
+"...we have a shuttle returning in a week.
 We can make necessary arrangements at that time."

 Stainless breathed out a great breath of relief.
 "I would be very grateful."